 Are you interested in ethics and theoretical approaches to communications within society?
 The new graduate course in the M.S.
 Applied Communication program, Communication Ethics, challenges students to consider the ethical and legal implications of real-world issues in the field of communication, and will be offered online through the School of Graduate, Online and Continuing Education this summer, 7/12/21 through 8/29/21.

 Have you ever thought about why some individuals and groups are more privileged than others or what you can do to help prevent domestic violence?
 You are invited to explore these and other related questions in the Introduction to Women, Gender, and Sexuality Studies three credit course being offered online through Graduate and Continuing Education (GCE) during the upcoming Summer Session A, 5/17/21 through 7/04/21.

 Have you ever thought about the impact of media technologies and media practices on our social values, or how our media habits influence technology?
 Dr. Kyle Moody’s Social Media Theory course encourages students to explore the relationship between technology and society, among other related issues and theories, which will be offered online through School of Graduate, Online and Continuing Education (SGOCE) during Summer Term A, 5/17/21 through 7/04/21.

 That said, we offer our top five reasons to register early for your summer courses:

-Are you interested in returning to school to complete your bachelor's degree or earn a master’s degree, but can’t find the time to come to campus or make a phone call during the work day?
+Are you interested in returning to school to complete your bachelor's degree or to earn a master’s degree, but can’t find the time to make a phone call during the work day?
 We’ve got you covered during webinar week!